winitzki/scall/tutorial/programming_dhall.md

 ```

 For two non-empty lists, the padding `zip` will return a list of the length of the longest of the two lists.
-The missing elements are "padded" at the end of the list, using the last value in the shorter of the lists:
+The missing elements are "padded" at the end of the list, using the last value from the shorter of the lists:

 ```dhall
 let test1 = assert : paddingZip Natural [ 10, 20, 30 ] Bool [ True, False, False, True, True ]